AbdulWahabAbrar/de-zoomcamp-2023/week_4_solutions.md

 # Week 4 Homework

+Note: I did not include the Data Studio (Looker Studio) dashboard links, please let me know if it need to be added.
+Thank you!

 # Q1: What is the count of records in the model fact_trips after running all models with the test run variable disabled and filtering for 2019 and 2020 data only (pickup datetime)?

 After doing deduplication of green and yellow trips, when we run the below script, it will get the accurate answer (Image attached for the output)